keithalewis/WF2/README.md

 In the same spirit as Python, there have been many efforts to make this easier to use but they all ultimately rely on this.

+To generate Python/C API code it is necessary to mark up the C or C++ code to be called.